javi-cardenas/cs-416-dv/README.md

 ### 1. Messaging

-The primary message of this visualization is to convey the current state of the software development industry through four key lenses: programming language popularity, AI adoption patterns, language-specific AI trends, and compensation dynamics.
+The primary message of this visualization is to convey the current state of the software development industry through four key lenses: programming language popularity, AI adoption statistics, language-specific AI patterns, and compensation trends.
 It tells the story of which technologies dominate the field, how modern developers are embracing AI tools across different programming communities, and how experience and language choice impact earnings.

 ### 2. Narrative Structure

 This project follows the **Slideshow** narrative structure:

 - **Guided Narrative:** The first four scenes present a progressive story, leading the viewer through key insights about programming language popularity, AI adoption trends, and language-specific patterns.
-- **Interactive Exploration:** The final scene allows users to explore compensation data through an interactive scatter plot with filtering capabilities for deeper analysis.
+- **Interactive Exploration:** Each scene allows users to explore further statistics about the dataset.
+The final scene allows for filtering on the interactive compensation scatter plot.

 ### 3. Visual Structure